Frequently asked questions about posting

-No, only natural persons may be reported as a contact person.
-They must be in Sweden so as to receive notifications and to be able to show documents confirming the Foreign Posting of Employees Act has been observed.
+No, only a natural person can be reported as a contact person.
+They must be in Sweden so as to receive notifications and to be able to show documents confirming that the Foreign Posting of Employees Act has been observed.

 Can a posted worker be a contact person?

-Yes, there is nothing preventing an employee from being a contact person.
+Yes, nothing prevents an employee from being a contact person.

 Must the contact person be physically located in Sweden during the time the posting is in progress?

 Yes, the contact person must be in Sweden.

 What does it mean that the Swedish Work Environment Authority is a liaison office with regards to posting?